 Dates: May 18-22, 2022 (4 nights) Venice Photo Tour

 Take 5% off of the total costs of any tours when you sign up for 2 or more.

 This Venice photo tour is offered as a stand-alone or post-Tuscany tour extension.
 It is a perfect tour to include a non-photographer companion.

-The only extra cost for non-photographers is $325 plus transportation cost during the tour.
+The only extra cost for non-photographers is $325 plus transportation costs during the tour.
 (The single supplement fee applies to the participant).
 While you are out taking great photographs, they are also having a great time exploring Venice and you meet up in the evenings to swap wonderful stories of the day’s events.

-- All entrance fees to exhibits & locations that we visit for photography
+All entrance fees to exhibits & locations that we visit for photography

-- Jim’s & Magrit’s expertise in guiding and photographic instruction
+Jim’s & Magrit’s expertise in guiding and photographic instruction

 Level of physical difficulty: 2 out of 5